-Equity Incentive Plans
+Equity Incentive Plan

-Shortly before the consummation of this offering, we expect our Board of Directors to adopt, and our sole current stockholder to approve, the American Capital Agency Corp.
-Equity Incentive Plan for Independent Directors and the American Capital Agency Corp.
-Equity Incentive Plan for the Manager and Affiliates.
-These equity incentive plans provide for the issuance of equity-based awards, including stock options, restricted stock, restricted stock units, unrestricted stock awards and other awards based on our common stock that may be made by us to our independent directors, in the case of the American Capital Agency Corp.
-Equity Incentive Plan for Independent Directors, and American Capital and its affiliates who provide services to us (including our Manager), in the case of the American Capital Agency Corp.
-Equity Incentive Plan for the Manager and Affiliates.
-The shares of restricted common stock to be granted to our independent directors simultaneously with the completion of this offering and the annual grants of common stock to them will be granted pursuant to the American Capital Agency Corp.
+Our Board of Directors has adopted, and our sole current stockholder has approved, the American Capital Agency Corp.
 Equity Incentive Plan for Independent Directors.
-Any shares of common stock that our Manager elects to receive as a portion of its incentive compensation will be granted pursuant to the American Capital Agency Corp.
+This equity incentive plan provides for the issuance of equity-based awards, including stock options, restricted stock, restricted stock units, unrestricted stock awards and other awards based on our common stock that may be made by us to our independent directors.
+The shares of restricted common stock to be granted to our independent directors simultaneously with the completion of this offering and any annual grants of common stock to them will be granted pursuant to the American Capital Agency Corp.
 Equity Incentive Plan for Independent Directors.
-Any shares of common stock that our Manager and Affiliates.

-Our equity incentive plans will be administered by our Board of Directors, which may delegate its authority to the Compensation Committee of our Board of Directors.
-The plan administrator will have the authority to make awards to eligible independent directors and American Capital and its affiliates, as applicable, and to determine what form the awards will take and the terms and conditions of the awards.
-Except as provided below with respect to equitable adjustments, the plan administrator may not take any action that would have the effect of reducing the exercise or purchase price of any award granted under our equity incentive plans without first obtaining the consent of our stockholders.
+Our equity incentive plan will be administered by our Board of Directors, which may delegate its authority to the compensation committee of our Board of Directors.
+The plan administrator will have the authority to make awards to eligible independent directors and to determine what form the awards will take and the terms and conditions of the awards.
+Except as provided below with respect to equitable adjustments, the plan administrator may not take any action that would have the effect of reducing the exercise or purchase price of any award granted under our equity incentive plan without first obtaining the consent of our stockholders.

-Shortly before the consummation of this offering, an aggregate of 100,000 shares of our common stock will be reserved for issuance under the American Capital Agency Corp.
+An aggregate of 100,000 shares of our common stock has been reserved for issuance under the American Capital Agency Corp.
 Equity Incentive Plan for Independent Directors, subject to adjustment as provided below.
-A number of shares of our common stock that is equal to 8% of the number of shares that we issue in this offering (without giving effect to any exercise by the underwriters of their over-allotment option), together with the 2,500,000 shares purchased by American Capital in the simultaneous private placement (or 1,200,000 shares) will be reserved for issuance under the American Capital Agency Corp.
-Equity Incentive Plan for the Manager and Affiliates.
-After the grant of 750,000 shares of restricted common stock to American Capital simultaneously with the closing of this offering, 450,00 shares of our common stock will remain available for issuance under this plan.
-If any shares subject to an award granted under our equity incentive plans are forfeited, cancelled, exchanged or surrendered or if an award terminates or expires without a distribution of shares to the participant, or if shares of common stock are surrendered or withheld by us as payment of either the exercise price of an award and/or withholding taxes in respect of an award, the shares of common stock with respect to such award will again be available for awards under the applicable equity incentive plan.
-Upon the exercise of any award granted in tandem with any other award, the related award will be cancelled to the extent of the number of shares of common stock as to which the award is exercised and, notwithstanding the foregoing, that number of shares will no longer be available for awards under the applicable equity incentive plan.
+If any shares subject to an award granted under our equity incentive plan are forfeited, cancelled, exchanged or surrendered or if an award terminates or expires without a distribution of shares to the participant, or if shares of our common stock are surrendered or withheld by us as payment of either the exercise price of an award and/or withholding taxes in respect of an award, the shares of common stock with respect to such award will again be available for awards under our equity incentive plan.
+Upon the exercise of any award granted in tandem with any other award, the related award will be cancelled to the extent of the number of shares of common stock as to which the award is exercised and, notwithstanding the foregoing, that number of shares will no longer be available for awards under our equity incentive plan.

-In the event that the plan administrator determines that any dividend or other distribution (whether in the form of cash, common stock, or other property), recapitalization, stock split, reverse split, reorganization, merger or other similar corporate transaction or event, affects our common stock such that an adjustment is appropriate in order to prevent dilution or enlargement of the rights of participants under our equity incentive plans, then the plan administrator will make equitable changes or adjustments to: (i) the number and kind of shares of common stock or other property (including cash) that may thereafter be issued in connection with awards; (ii) the number and kind of shares of common stock or other property (including cash) issued or issuable in respect of outstanding awards; (iii) the exercise price, grant price or purchase price relating to any award and (iv) the performance goals, if any, applicable to outstanding awards.
+In the event that the plan administrator determines that any dividend or other distribution (whether in the form of cash, common stock, or other property), recapitalization, stock split, reverse split, reorganization, merger or other similar corporate transaction or event, affects our common stock such that an adjustment is appropriate in order to prevent dilution or enlargement of the rights of participants under our equity incentive plan, then the plan administrator will make equitable changes or adjustments to: (i) the number and kind of shares of common stock or other property (including cash) that may thereafter be issued in connection with awards; (ii) the number and kind of shares of common stock or other property (including cash) issued or issuable in respect of outstanding awards; (iii) the exercise price, grant price or purchase price relating to any award and (iv) the performance goals, if any, applicable to outstanding awards.
 In addition, the plan administrator may determine that any equitable adjustment may be accomplished by making a payment to the award holder, in the form of cash or other property (including but not limited to shares of our common stock).